7 Signs Your Service Desk Platform Needs a Migration in 2026

-The seven signs below are the clearest indicators that a platform is no longer serving the operation rather than enabling it.
-Each one comes with a concrete test so you can assess your own environment honestly rather than speculatively.
+The seven signs below are the clearest indicators that a platform is no longer serving the operation.
+Each one comes with a concrete test so you can assess your own environment.

 Not sure whether your platform has a configuration gap or a genuine capability limitation?
 Book a diagnostic call and we will give you a straight answer in 30 minutes.